EberlyODL/phys010sjv11/double_slits_and_photons.md

 [ciscode|rev=1|tool=elmsmedia|item=2239|entity_type=node|render=display_mode|display_mode=image]

-If we were to block on the screen we would just a spread out smudge of light.
-The fact that is spread out is because the slit is very thin.
-The image below show both smudges from each slits and the combined interference pattern.
+If we were to block one of the slit on the screen we would just a "smudge" of light (with no bright/dark fringes).
+The fact that light spread out is because the slits are very thin.
+The image below show both "smudges" from each slit and the combined interference pattern.

 [ciscode|rev=1|tool=elmsmedia|item=2241|entity_type=node|render=display_mode|display_mode=image]

-From a wave point of view the interference arises because of small difference in distance traveled between the two wave leading to constructive and destructive interference (review week on waves, this is important!)
+From a wave point of view the interference arises because of small difference in the distance traveled between the two wavea leading to constructive and destructive interferences (review week on waves if unsure, this is important!)

 ## Double slit with photons.

-Now we will send one photon at a time thru the double slit and we will use a detector on the screen to tell where the photons land (both can be done in actual experiments).
+Now we will a very low power laser to send a single photon at a time thru the double slit and we will use detectors everywhere on the screen to tell where the each photons land.
+Both can be done in actual experiments).
 We will keep sending photons after photons and record what the pattern look like.
 We get (this image was done with electrons but the idea remain the same).

 [ciscode|rev=1|tool=elmsmedia|item=2243|entity_type=node|render=display_mode|display_mode=image]